venkydizz/crypto_market_info/README.md

 ## Setup Prerequisites

-Before getting started with projjct setup, ensure that you have the following done:
+Before getting started with project setup, ensure that you have the following done:

 - Python: Download the latest version of Python from the official Python website (https://www.python.org/).
 - `venv` package: Install it using pip by running the following command: